tue-robotics/tue_robocup/README.md

 RoboCup challenge implementations
 This is to high-level code that TU Eindhoven's AMIGO robot uses to perform RoboCup@Home challenges.

-Most, if not all, challenges are implemented as (large) hierarchical state machines, using the https://www.github.com/tue-robotics/robot_smach_states library of states.
+Most, if not all, challenges are implemented as (large) hierarchical state machines, using the robot_smach_states library of states/state machines.
-These states use the https://www.github.com/tue-robotics/robot_skills robot abstraction layer.
+These states use the robot_skills robot abstraction layer.